 Under certain limited circumstances, exceptions to the retention periods apply:

-- The data subject’s consent/withdrawal of consent (incl. opt-out): The applicability of the guidelines may be affected where the data subject has consented to a longer retention period than what is set out in the Schedules attached.
-This requires a clear consent from the person whom the Personal Data pertains to at the time when the personal data was collected, and the individual must have been informed of the purposes of the processing of his or her personal data.
-However, a consent to retain personal data indefinitely or for a very long time is likely not valid.
-Also, consents from employees are often not regarded as freely given and therefore not valid – therefore, ensure that the employee has a real option (without negative consequences for the employee) to choose to consent or not.
-Furthermore, if the person withdraws a consent (including to opt-out from receiving direct marketing), the data may need to be deleted in the case where no other legal ground is applicable for the purpose of retaining the data.
+- The data subject’s consent/withdrawal of consent (incl. opt-out): The applicability of the guidelines may be affected where the Data Subject has consented to a longer retention period than that which is set out in the Schedules attached.
+This requires a clear consent from the Data Subject at the time when the Personal Data was collected, and the Data Subject must have been informed of the purposes of the processing of his or her Personal Data.
+However, a consent to retain Personal Data indefinitely or for a very long time is likely not valid.
+Also, consents from employees are often not regarded as freely given and therefore not valid – we must ensure that the employee has a real option (without negative consequences for the employee) to choose to consent or not.
+Furthermore, if the person withdraws consent (including to opt-out from receiving direct marketing), the Personal Data may need to be deleted where no other legal ground is applicable for the purpose of retaining the Personal Data.

-According to UK data protection legislation, including the UK Data Protection Act 2018, and the General Data Protection Regulation (GDPR), personal data shall be erased (destroyed or anonymized) as soon as the purpose for which the data was collected has been fulfilled.
-Thus, it is vital for a data processor to know from which sources personal data processed within the organization has been collected and the purpose of the processing.
+According to UK data protection legislation, including the UK Data Protection Act 2018, and the GDPR, personal data shall be erased (destroyed or anonymized) as soon as the purpose for which the data was collected has been fulfilled.
+Thus, it is vital for a Processor to know from which sources personal data processed within the organization have been collected and the purpose of the processing.

 As for HR-related information, there are several laws and regulations which govern how an employer shall administer its business, e.g. with respect to salary reporting to HM Revenue & Customs, certain aspects of health and safety, administration of sick leave, etc. In order for the employer to abide by these legal requirements, the employer must have access to certain personal data related to the employee for a certain time period.
 The table below is intended to serve as support in the inventory of all HR related personal data processing undertaken by a company and/or in the drafting of a registry of the personal data processing within HR.
 The table lists provisions in different HR related laws and regulations which contain requirements related to an employer’s processing of data pertaining to its employees and the time periods for which such data may be processed.
 The table also lists some general processing areas and advises on how the company shall approach erasure of personal data collected for different purposes.